mohamedabuemira/masterPortfolioerp/CONTRIBUTING.md

     - Go to your fork on GitHub, and click the "New Pull Request" button.
 Follow the prompts, and submit your changes for review.

 13. **Celebrate** 🎉
-    - You've contributed to the MasterPortfolio project!
+    - You've contributed to the masterPortfolioerp project!
 Thanks for your hard work and dedication.

 ## 📌 Issues